 The Chartered Manager Degree Apprenticeship (CMDA) is an apprenticeship that delivers a quality degree, on-the-job experience and a professional pathway for future development.
-CMI is the only professional body who can award Chartered Manager Status and has it embedded in the EPA.
+CMI is the only professional body who can award Chartered Manager Status which apprentices can apply for, following their EPA.

 - Qualification level: Level 6/ Bachelor Level Degree

 - Professional registration links: Chartered Manager (CMgr MCMI))

 The roles this apprenticeship would be suitable for are:

 Manager; Senior Manager; Head of Department; Operations Manager; or anyone with significant management responsibilities.

 Taking responsibility for people, projects, operations and/or services to deliver long term organisational success, with the expectation that they will deliver impact, behave ethically and demonstrate their commitment to continual learning and development.